nemec/clipr/README.md

 parsing isn't required to run your application, this is probably the correct method to use.

+The `TryParse()` method is similar to the typical TryParse methods found on integers and datetimes.
+It returns a boolean value of true if parsing succeeded, false otherwise.
+There is one overload that lets you input an instance of the type you want to parse (in cases where the constructor takes parameters), but the other overload uses the `out` keyword to construct a new instance of the type before parsing.
+If parsing fails, that instance will be null.

-The `ParseStrict()` method was made for a very specific use case -- most applications that parse arguments, when they encounter an invalid argument or some other error, will print help / usage information and immediately quit, letting the user correct her mistakes and rerun the program.
-In that spirit, the `ParseStrict()` method will not throw any exceptions (if you see one, report it on the Github page).
+The `StrictParse()` method was made for a very specific use case -- most applications that parse arguments, when they encounter an invalid argument or some other error, will print help / usage information and immediately quit, letting the user correct her mistakes and rerun the program.
+In that spirit, the `StrictParse()` method will not throw any exceptions (if you see one, report it on the Github page).
 Instead, it will print the error message and the one-line usage documentation, then terminate using `Environment.Exit`.
 Note that your program **will not have the opportunity